technomancy/atreus-firmware/readme.md

 sooner so it can affect regular keycode lookups.
 The `PRE_FUNCTION()` macro will trigger functions that run on a separate pre-invoke pass before the rest of the keycodes are looked up, so this is how layer-changing functions should be defined.
+There is also a `per_cycle` function you can define which will run once per completed scan.

 ## How it works